Texas Medical Power of Attorney – What it Does:

 Texas Durable Power of Attorney – What it Does:

 A power of attorney is a document that gives someone you trust the ability to make legal decisions on your behalf.
-The general power of attorney has broader powers, including the ability to make banking transactions, file tax returns, buy and sell stock, sell property, and so forth.
+The general power of attorney has broad powers, including the ability to make banking transactions, file tax returns, buy and sell stock, sell property, and so forth.

 The durable general power of attorney is helpful when you want to give someone the authority to, for example, pay your bills or make transactions for you if you are unable in the future.